martinscheffler/qtentity/README.md

 Components
 -------------
-All components in QtEntity derive from class QtEntity::Component.
-This is simply a marker interface with no functionality.
+There is no component class in QtEntity.
+Instead all classes can be used as components.
-Subclasses of QtEntity::Component have to be added to the Qt metatype system with the Q_DECLARE_METATYPE macro.
+Classes used as components have to be added to the Qt metatype system with the Q_DECLARE_METATYPE macro.

-    class ExampleComponent : public QtEntity::Component
+    class ExampleComponent
     {

     public: